Certified Nurse Aide Program

 - communicating with patients and providing physical (includes heavy lifting) and emotional support to them

 - participating in care planning

-- HEALTH FORM REQUIRED 2 weeks prior to clinical rotation date – Completion of Health Form with immunizations and two-step PPD is required to attend clinical for this program.
+- HEALTH FORM REQUIRED in order to register for the program.
+Completion of the Health Form is required to attend clinical for this program.
 Please complete the form with your medical provider.
 You can download the form here: TRCC Health Form.